Dak Prescott Player Prop Bets for NFL Week 12 | Dallas vs. Las Vegas 11/25/2021

 - Last week against the Chiefs, Prescott went 28-for-43 (65.1 percent) for 216 yards and two interceptions.

-- He's also rushed four times for 21 yards and one touchdown, averaging 7.0 yards per game.
+- He also has 21 rushing yards on four carries with one touchdown, averaging 7.0 yards per game.

 Prescott's Dallas Teammates